Late blight can spread quickly, leading to huge yield losses in potato crops.

 Source: https://blightspy.huttonltd.com/#/

-It is worth noting that the weather data is collected from standard meteorological sites across the potato growing regions of the UK and while an invaluable guide, will not reflect the exact conditions which arise within the canopy of a specific area of a field crop.
+It is worth noting that the weather data is collected from standard meteorological sites across the potato growing regions of the UK and while an invaluable guide, this will not reflect the exact conditions which arise within the canopy of a specific area of a field crop.

 Late blight infection can originate from seed, non-marketable tubers left in the field, or volunteer plants.
 Prioritising cultural control by managing potential inoculum sources is crucial for effective late blight management.